Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Frequently Asked Questions/FAQ - Is There an Overview That Can Help Me Understand Better?.md

 # FAQ - Is There an Overview That Can Help Me Understand Better?

-Yes. [[Jordan Nicholas Sukut]] is progressively articulating [[Beyond The Meta Crisis - A Blueprint for a Better Future]] and a series of [[Lionsberg Wiki Books]].
+Yes. [[Jordan Nicholas Sukut]] is progressively articulating a series of [[Lionsberg Wiki Books]] that provide more structured overviews through a variety of lenses.
 These books lay out the context, vision, plan and system in structured narrative form.

-Jordan's writing in [[Above The Chaos]] may also be useful to you.
+Jordan's writing in [[Above The Chaos]] may also be useful and encouraging to you.

 See more [[Frequently Asked Questions]]